RouninMedia/building-a-resizable-draggable-element/README.md

 // RETURN IF MOUSE DOWN EVENT IS OVER THE RESIZE HANDLE if (((resizableElement.offsetWidth - mousedownX) < 16) && ((resizableElement.offsetHeight - mousedownY) < 16)) return;
 ```
-which separateates the `resize handle` from the grabbable surface of the resizable element.
+which separates the `resize handle` from the grabbable surface of the resizable element.

 See the following markup, styling and scripting: